edgarflauzino/edgarflauzino/README.md

 ## Data Analysis

-* [Case Study: Renewable Power Plants in Brazil for Distributed Generation](https://github.com/edgarflauzino/selecao-usinas-gd) - Case study to analyze a database containing renewable energy projects in Brazil and study the effectiveness of a given objective.
+* [Case Study: Renewable Power Plants in Brazil for Distributed Generation](https://github.com/edgarflauzino/selecao-usinas-gd) - Case study to analyze a database containing renewable energy projects in Brazil and study the effectiveness of a given objective (Portuguese).

 * [Travel Insurance Marketing](https://github.com/edgarflauzino/travel_insurance_analysis) - Data analysis for a travel insurance company to increase marketing efficiency.